andrewbaxter/spaghettinuum/readme.md

 1. Do `cargo install spaghettinuum`
 2. Run `spagh-cli generate-config` to generate a config
-3. Run `spagh YOURCONFIG.json` to start the server
+3. Run `spagh --config YOURCONFIG.json` to start the server

 The `spagh` server has a number of child services: